simpleanalytics/blog/_posts/2022-02-17-france-rules-google-analytics-to-be-in-conflict-with-gdpr-ruling.md

 ---
-title: "The second domino falls: France rules Google Analytics to be in conflict with GDPR ruling"
+title: "Google Analytics violates GDPR law in France"
 author_slug: iron
 author: Iron Brands
 excerpt: "CNIL rules the use of Google Analytics to be in conflict with GDPR.
 What does this mean for the future of web analytics?"